Common Name(s): Prosopis juliflora, Mesquite

 Color/Appearance: Heartwood tends to be a yellowish brown to dark brown, which darkens with age.
 Sapwood tends to be narrow and is a pale yellow color.

 Grain/Texture: Prosopis juliflora has a medium to coarse texture and a slight natural luster.
 Grain tends to be straight or wavy.

-Endgrain: Diffuse-porous (or semi-ring-porous); large pores in no specific arrangement; solitary and radial multiples of 2-3; amber-colored deposits occasionally present; growth rings indistinct (or distinct due to marginal parenchyma); rays may be just barely visible without lens; parenchyma vasicentric, aliform, and confluent.
+Endgrain: Diffuse-porous (or semi-ring-porous); medium to large pores in no specific arrangement, few to moderately numerous; solitary and radial multiples of 2-3; amber-colored deposits occasionally present; narrow to wide rays may be just barely visible without lens, normal spacing; parenchyma vasicentric, lozenge, confluent, and marginal.

 Rot Resistance: Prosopis juliflora is considered durable to very durable regarding decay resistance, though it is susceptible to insect attack.
 Prosopis juliflora has excellent weathering properties.

 Workability: Working properties are largely dictated by the quality of the wood itself.
 Mesquite that is clear and free from defects is easy to work with hand and machine tools, but irregular grain or knots can be challenging.
 Glues, turns, and finishes well.